-VIEs sell certain products to other subsidiaries.
-For the years ended 31 December, 2019, 2020 and 2021, the inter-company sales recognized by VIEs to equity subsidiaries are nil, RMB12.6 million and RMB131.3 million, respectively.
-Additionally, the inter-company sales recognized by VIEs to primary beneficiary of VIEs and their subsidiaries for the year ended 31 December, 2019, 2020 and 2021 are nil, RMB13.4 million and RMB0.1 million, respectively.
+VIEs sell certain products and provide marketing services to other subsidiaries.
+For the years ended 31 December, 2020, 2021 and 2022, the inter-company sales recognized by VIEs to equity subsidiaries are RMB12.6 million, RMB131.3 million and RMB195.8 million, respectively.
+Additionally, the inter-company sales recognized by VIEs to primary beneficiaries of VIEs and their subsidiaries for the year ended 31 December, 2020, 2021 and 2022 are RMB13.4 million, RMB0.1 million and RMB24.8 million, respectively.

-In 2019, 2020 and 2021, primary beneficiary of VIEs and their subsidiary did not charge any service fee from our VIEs in China under the exclusive consultation and service agreements.
+In 2020, 2021 and 2022, primary beneficiaries of VIEs and their subsidiaries did not charge any service fee from our VIEs in China under the exclusive consultation and service agreements.

-- (2) WFOE I collected research and development fees from our VIEs in China and recognized as revenue in amounts of nil, RMB1.5 million and RMB3.1 million (US\$486.5 thousand), respectively, under the research and development agreements.
-No amount of such transaction is unsettled. - (3) It represents the elimination of the investment in VIEs and subsidiaries by the Company. - (4) It represents the elimination of finance costs of loans among the Company, the VIEs and our subsidiaries charged at the consolidation level.
+(2)WFOE I collected research and development fees from our VIEs in China and recognized as revenue in amounts of RMB1.5 million, RMB3.1 million and RMB nil for the year ended December 31, 2020, 2021 and 2022 respectively, under the research and development agreements.
+No amount of such transaction is unsettled.

+(3)It represents the elimination of the investment in VIEs and subsidiaries by the Company.

+(4)It represents the elimination of finance costs of loans among the Company, the VIEs and our subsidiaries charged at the consolidation level.